shivamrpsingh/cnn_classifier/README.md

 Performed fruit classification and predict freshness of fruit using ResNet50 & MobileNet Tflite of model to deploy on Android studio

+Goal: Implement Robust Machine learning model that can get good prediction accuracy
+      The size of the model should be less than 5 MB

 ![image](https://github.com/shivamrpsingh/cnn_classifier/assets/56008163/e49179fb-87e1-4cde-a98d-ee44d2ecf8ad)

 Overview: